viegaseduardo/BigFlow/README.md

 An extensive corpus for network flow measurement and analysis of massive network activity

 ### Measurement Architecture
 Extracts over 158 features based solely on raw network packet header traces.
-(Note that some features may be repeated...)
+(Note that some features may be repeated...) <br />
-All features are extracted in real-time based on several papers.
+All features are extracted in real-time based on several papers.  <br />
-Only features that can be extracted directly from the network packet header is extracted (flags + fields - options)
+Only features that can be extracted directly from the network packet header is extracted (flags + fields - options) <br />
 #### Features set overview
 Nr. of Feat. | Nr. of Orig.
 Feat. | Paper
 :---:  | :---:  | ---